 Administrator Administrators perform management activities on the VS. These management functions do not include administration of software running within Guest VMs, such as the Guest OS.
 Administrators need not be human as in the case of embedded or headless VMs.
 Administrators are often nothing more than software entities that operate within the VM.
 Domain A Domain or Information Domain is a policy construct that groups together execution environments and networks by sensitivity of information and access control policy.
 For example, classification levels represent information domains.
 Within classification levels, there might be other domains representing communities of interest or coalitions.
 In the context of a VS, information domains are generally implemented as collections of VMs connected by virtual networks.
 The VS itself can be considered an Information Domain, as can its Management Subsystem.
-Guest An exercting system that must within a Cuest VM
+Guest

-System (OS) Guest VM A Guest VM is a VM that contains a virtual environment for the execution of an independent computing system.
+- 5 7 Guest VM A Guest VM is a VM that contains a virtual environment for the execution of an independent computing system.
 Virtual environments execute mission workloads and implement customer-specific client or server functionality in Guest VMs, such as a web server or desktop productivity applications.
 Host Operating System (OS) An operating system onto which a VS is installed.
 Relative to the VS, the Host OS is part of the Platform.
 Hypercall An API function that allows VM-aware software running within a VM to invoke VMM functionality.
 Hypervisor The Hypervisor is part of the VMM.
 It is the software executive of the physical platform of a VS. A Hypervisor's primary function is to mediate access to all CPU and memory resources, but it is also responsible for either the direct management or the delegation of the management of all other hardware devices on the hardware platform.
 Management Subsystem Components of the VS that allow VS Administrators to configure and manage the VMM, as well as configure Guest VMs.
 VMM management functions include VM configuration, virtualized network configuration, and allocation of physical resources.
 Platform The hardware, firmware, and software environment into which a VS is installed and executes.
-Platform User executes.
-Users operate Guest VMs and are subject to configuration policies applied to the VS by Administrators.
-Users need not be human as in the case of embedded or headless VMs, User Virtual Machine executes.
-Users operate Guest VMs and are subject to configuration policies applied to the VS by Administrators.
+User Users operate Guest VMs and are subject to configuration policies applied to the VS by Administrators.
 Users need not be human as in the case of embedded or headless VMs, users are often nothing more than software entities that operate within the VM.
-A Virtual Machine is a virtualized hardware environment in which an operating system may
+Virtual Machine (VM) A Virtual Machine is a virtualized hardware environment in which an operating system may execute.
+Virtual Machine Manager (VMM) A VMM is a collection of software components responsible for enabling VMs to function as expected by the software executing within them.
+Generally, the VMM consists of a Hypervisor, Service VMs, and other components of the VS, such as virtual devices, binary translation systems, and physical device drivers.
+It manages concurrent execution of all VMs and virtualizes platform resources as needed.
+Virtualization System (VS) A software product that enables multiple independent computing systems to execute on the same physical hardware platform without interference from one another.
+For the purposes of this document, the VS consists of a Virtual Machine Manager (VMM), Virtual Machine abstractions, a management subsystem, and other components.